webspresso

 Plugin system

-Plugins can register Express middleware, template helpers/filters, routes in onRoutesReady, and expose an api object for other plugins.
+Plugins can register compat middleware ((req, res, next) or Hono handlers on app._hono), template helpers/filters, routes in onRoutesReady, and expose an api object for other plugins.
 Errors during registration generally log a warning instead of crashing the process.

 Built-in (require path)Purpose